 A Tenant Advocate, on the other hand, works on your behalf.
-That means they’ll be trying to negotiate the best possible deal for you, the tenant, and will provide you with impartial and honest advice that always looks out for your best interests.
+That means they’ll be trying to negotiate the best possible deal for you, the tenant.
+They will provide you with impartial and honest advice that always has your best interests in minds.

 Tenant CS is a tenant advisory service that caters to companies across Australia, Singapore and the greater Asia-Pacific region.
 We have offices at the heart of the Sydney CBD, as well as in Melbourne and Singapore.